 - Korea’s elementary education is free and compulsory and provides a basic education for living.
 The enrollment rate for elementary education reaches 99 percent.
-This high enrollment is attributable to the great Korean zeal for education and the government’s support of education policy.
+This high enrollment is attributable to the great Korean zeal for education and the government’s policies in the support of education.
 Generally, children aged 3 to 5 attend kindergarten and children begin at 7 years old with grade one.
-Elementary schools consist of grade one to sixth.
+Elementary schools consist of grade one to six.
 They are mostly public schools.
-Education programs between public and private schools are almost the same.
+The education programs of public and private schools are almost the same.

 - Middle Schools

 - Korea’s middle schools provide students with a secondary education based on their educational foundation from elementary schools.
 Competitive entrance examinations at the middle-school level were abolished in 1968.
 Since then, students have been assigned to secondary institutions by computer in accordance with locations within the boundaries of the school district.
 Middle school is free and compulsory, with 3 years of education.
 The number of private schools are more than that of public schools.
 Their education programs are almost the same.

 - High Schools

 - High school education provides students with a basic professional education based on the educational foundation from middle school.
 Korean high schools are divided into general schools, vocational schools, other schools (foreign language and art specialty high schools, and science high schools).
 High school education lasts 3 years and is not mandatory.
 Students may choose vocational schools or others but they are typically assigned to a school by computer in the same way as for middle school.